 Welcome Back to Your MEA

 While you’re out and rediscovering your local businesses that add colour to our high street, remember to watch out for those around you.
-Pay contactless if you can (the current limit per payment is £45, but this is due to rise to £100 later this year), and follow social distance markings in your local shops.
+Pay contactless if you can and follow social distance markings in your local shops.
 We still need to keep each other safe; by working together, we can all have a good day on the high street.

 ✔️ Wash Your Hands

 ✔️ Keep a Safe Distance

 Also, why not celebrate being back in your MEA on social media?
 When you’re doing a bit of retail therapy, share your photos with the tag #ourMEA so that others can see how great and safe our local businesses are.